joshuahysong/TICompanion/README.md

 ## Build

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 To build the web app from source, run `ng build -prod --base-href="/TICompanion/"`.
 The build artifacts will be stored in the `dist/` directory.
 Change the `--base-href` target to match your deployment environment.

 ## Contribute